-Sports Medicine Doctor Questions and Answers
+Sports Medicine Doctor Q&A

 So many people play sports these days – from football to tennis, and from basketball to baseball.
 Sports are competitive, fun, and they give us that rush of energy when we chalk-up points on the scoreboard.
 A touchdown, a homerun, and a three-pointer from center court – all magical.
 However, while enjoyable, sports do come with a cost: injuries.
 Most athletes – amateur and professionals – have experienced injuries, and they are always seeking ways to prevent them from happening.
 Do you have a sports injury, or a non-sports injury?
 If so, contact Dr. Steven L. Remer and his team at American Pain & Wellness.
 We are here to help treat your pain and get you back in the game.
 Call us today to book an appointment.

 Sports medicine, also referred to as sports and exercise medicine, focuses on preventing and treating injuries that are related to sports and physical exercise.
 Sports medicine specialists are the ones who specialize in diagnostics, prevention and treatment of injuries associated with sports and other forms of exercise.
 Sports medicine specialists work with athletes, and they also work with other patients who have other injuries.

 Sports medicine doctors are more focused on the complete health care of athletes, while orthopedic doctors specialize in the operative treatment of injuries.
 Nearly 90% of sports injuries are non-surgical, and both sports medicine doctors and orthopedic doctors are trained in the care of musculoskeletal problems.
 Sports medicine doctors are also trained in non-musculoskeletal area of sports, which include concussions, overtraining and fatigue, nutrition, training and conditioning, exercise induced asthma, and return-to-play issued after an injury or sickness.